craha001/Home_Sales/README.md

 # Module 22 Challenge Home_Sales
 For this week's challenge, I use SparkSQL to determine key metrics for home sales data.
 In doing so, I created temporary views, partitioned the data, cache and uncache a temporary table, and finally verify the table has been uncached.
 The code for my work is found in the Home_Sales file in this repository.
+Also, for ease of use I ran my code using Google Colab.

 ## Dependencies Imported
 import findspark